- Nestlé Waters Egypt launches the first 100% recycled plastic (rPET) water bottles for its 1.5 litres in six shrink pack range

 Expanding The Impact

-Expanding the impact and contributing to increase recycling behavior and raise public awareness, the new water bottles will include a QR code on the label which when scanned will direct to the Nestlé Pure Life website for further information about the product, as well as details of livelihood improvement and sustainability initiatives.
+Expanding the impact and contributing to increasing recycling behavior and raising public awareness, the new water bottles will include a QR code on the label which when scanned will direct to the Nestlé Pure Life website for further information about the product, as well as details of livelihood improvement and sustainability initiatives.
 Furthermore, vending machines will be placed at high traffic venues where consumers will dispose of their used plastic bottles which will be transferred for recycling.

-Commenting on the innovative launch, Business Executive Officer of Nestlé Waters Egypt, Rassem Dabbas stated, “Nestlé has been transforming its packaging globally as part of its commitment to protect the environment, which is why we launched the rPET water bottle for the 1.5 liters in a shrink format in Egypt.
+Commenting on the innovative launch, Business Executive Officer of Nestlé Waters Egypt, Rassem Dabbas stated, “Nestlé has been transforming its packaging globally as part of its commitment to protecting the environment, which is why we launched the rPET water bottle for the 1.5 liters in a shrink format in Egypt.
 We hope this move will continue to encourage a circular packaging system, where all bottles are collected and recycled, bottle to bottle.”
 He continued, “we encourage our colleagues and industry players to embrace the same journey to help ensure bottled water products support a sustainable future.”

 Mr. Magdy Anis said "Marriott International has for many years valued its customers, offering them the first priority, because the company's corporate responsibility is to serve people, associates, society, and the environment.
 The company employs varied strategies for environmental conservation and focuses on the major elements of environmental responsibilities with the aim of conserving the environment."

 The shift to rPET is another revolutionary step for Nestlé Waters Egypt, which in 2019 launched the “if it clicks, it’s safe” campaign becoming the first bottled water company to eliminate the bottle neck sleeves, removing approximately 240 metric tons of plastics.
 It grew into a game-changing initiative that was later adopted by major water bottle companies in the local market.